robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 # Consistency Proof

-The cbor representation of a consistency proof for MMRIVER is:
+The cbor representation of a consistency proof is:

 ~~~~ cddl